Last Updated on January 13, 2023 by James Castro

 In organic listings, each page of the search engine results contains ten organic types – the listings displayed on the first page are the most influential because those receive 91% of the click-through rates (CTR) via a specific search.
 The CTRs for the first page are represented as the following:

 - Spot 1 receives 32.5% of the clicks

 - Spot 4: 8.1%

 - Spot 6: 4.4%

 What is SERP Position – and Why is it Critical?

 So, just what is SERP Position in relation to your business?
-If you run an online business, Search Engine Result Page position is absolutely critical for a number of reasons.
+If you run an online business, Search Engine Result Page position is critical for several reasons.
 No longer can a website remain in the top, number-one search return position without constant SEO (Search Engine Optimization); as of late, paid advertising is taking priority over proper coding and HTML implementations, even though the use of “Alt” tags, “H1 headings” and title tags continue to assist in SERP positioning.
-This means that boasting a fast loading page is also a great thing for a better user experience.
+This means boasting a fast-loading page is also great for a better user experience.

 SERPs should matter to you because ranking your site in the proper position will mean the difference between failure and success in your search marketing campaigns.
 Consider, for a moment, these insights as provided by studies done in these areas: